Community Health Day

 Charleston, SC 29403

 Community Health Day is a conference and expo held every November during National Diabetes Month.
-The speakers for 2017 are Dr. Souzan Abdel Samie, Roper/St Francis, Ms. Lorna Shelton Beck, RD., CDE.
-Dr. Cheryl Lynch and Ms. Shequerra Nelson.
-The theme is The Impact of Diabetes and High Blood on the Heart.
+The speakers for 2017 were:

-This conference is filled with important information, and diabetes and blood pressure checks.
+This conference is always filled with important health information, and nurses are available to do diabetes and blood pressure checks.

 Overweight and obese people have a much higher risk of developing type 2 diabetes compared to those with a healthy body weight.
 People with a lot of visceral fat, also known as central obesity, belly fat, or abdominal obesity, are especially at risk.
 Being overweight/obese causes the body to release chemicals that can destabilize the body's cardiovascular and metabolic systems.

 Being overweight, physically inactive and eating the wrong foods all contribute to our risk of developing type 2 diabetes.
 Drinking just one can of (non-diet) soda per day can raise our risk of developing type 2 diabetes by 22%, researchers from Imperial College London reported in the journal Diabetologia.
 The scientists believe that the impact of sugary soft drinks on diabetes risk may be a direct one, rather than simply an influence on body weight.

 The risk of developing type 2 diabetes is also greater as we get older.
 Experts are not completely sure why, but say that as we age we tend to put on weight and become less physically active.
 Those with a close relative who has or had type 2 diabetes, people of Middle Eastern, African, or South Asian descent also have a higher risk of developing the disease.